b-crawl/bcrawl/README.md

   - v1.12.1: Great maces have a different brand set, including the speed brand.
   - v1.13.2: Great swords have higher (15 -> 16) base damage.
   - v1.13.5: Changed wand max charges for acid (15 -> 12) and polymorph (15 -> 20).
-  - v1.13.5: Needles of paralysis are replaced by more needles of confusion and frenzy.
   - v1.14: Blowguns use Fighting skill instead of Throwing skill.
   - v1.14.1: Potions of flight give a Swiftness effect in addition to flight.
   - v1.14.2: Thrown stones have a lower base delay (1.1 -> 1) and min delay (0.7 -> 0.5).